David Mobbs, Group Chief Executive

 Ian Smyth, Group Chief Brand Officer

 At Humana Europe, Ian was involved with pioneering the theoretical and practical development of Social Marketing interventions within the NHS.
 They were leading experts in this field and developed interventions for male obesity, harmful drinking, urgent care, minor ailments, diabetes, and end of life care amongst others.
+He has worked with a wide variety of public and private healthcare and Insurance organizations and charities, Clinical Commissioning Groups and many different NHS organizations including Foundation Trusts, Primary Care Trusts and Mental Health Trusts.
+Ian is also a regular speaker and contributor on healthcare brand communications.

-Rebecca McCheyne, Group Director of Digital Services
+Rebecca McCheyne, Group Digital Services Director

 Rebecca has a proven track record within the medical fitness and hospitality industries spanning over 20 years.
 She has a genuine interest in health and wellbeing initiatives and how technology can enable businesses to deliver highly personalised and industry leading products and services.
 She is passionate about engaging people in proactively taking ownership of their wellbeing and realising what a difference this can make to their quality of life.